 Industrial Steam Trap Survey Services — Stop Energy Waste Before It Costs You Thousands

 A single failed steam trap can waste $5,000–$10,000 in energy per year.
-Most facilities have dozens.
-Newton Industrial Solutions conducts comprehensive steam trap surveys using ultrasonic detection technology to identify every failed, leaking, and bypassed trap in your plant — before your next utility bill forces the conversation.
+Most facilities have 10-20% failed traps on average.
+Newton Industrial Solutions conducts comprehensive steam trap surveys using ultrasonic detection technology to identify every failed, leaking, and plugged trap in your plant — before your next utility bill forces the conversation.

-We serve manufacturing, food & beverage, pharmaceutical, pulp & paper, chemical, and healthcare facilities across South Carolina, North Carolina, and Georgia.
+We serve manufacturing, food & beverage, pharmaceutical, pulp & paper, chemical, and healthcare facilities across South Carolina, North Carolina, and Georgia and Eastern Tennessee .

 30%+